legendary-mich/moonpipe/README.md

 ```

 ### onCancel callback in PromiseValves
 Sometimes you may want to do some cleanup when a promise is being **canceled**, or when it [times out](#timeout-in-promisevalves).
 To facilitate custom logic on promise cancellation a `promiseContext` is provided to the promise factory function as the second argument.
-The `onCancel` callback can be attached to the `promiseContext`; it will be called when the promise is being **canceled**, or when it [times out](#timeout-in-promisevalves).
-If the **callback throws** an error, the error will be **silently ignored**.
+An `onCancel` callback can be attached to the `promiseContext`; it will be called when the promise is being **canceled**, or when it [times out](#timeout-in-promisevalves).
+If the **callback throws** an error, the error will be pumped to the next **error valve** in line.
 What follows is an example of how to clear a timeout from within one of the `cancel` PromiseValves. *(Note that the sole purpose of this example is to show how to use the `onCancel` callback.
 Normally, for anything related to timeouts, you are better off using TimeValves like e.g. cancelLazy)*

 ```javascript
 const { MoonPipe } = require('moonpipe')